 Nitrites, largely utilized in processed meat products, are a complex preservative with complex effects on health.
 Ensuring color and texture, their main job involves inhibiting the growth of bacteria (most notably Clostridium botulinum).
-But nitrites can be converted into potentially harmful compounds called nitrosamines when it's exposed to certain conditions, especially in the high-heat cooking environment.

-Nitrosamines are highly carcinogenic agents implicated in a wide range of gastrointestinal cancers.
+But nitrites can be converted into potentially harmful compounds called nitrosamines when it's MATS Centre for Distance and Online Education, MATS University Nitrosamines are highly carcinogenic agents implicated in a wide range of gastrointestinal cancers.
 Epidemiological studies have repeatedly shown higher cancer risks with high intake of processed meats, with nitrosamine formation identified as an important mechanistic pathway.
 The interplay between food preservation technologies and long-term health outcomes is complex, and this finding reflects that.